This page provides information about on-street recycling facilities:

 There are also special recycling banks maintained by external organisations at a few locations in the borough where clothes and shoes can be recycled.
 Please visit the textile recycling pages for more information.

 There are recycling banks located on streets and other public locations throughout Haringey.
-To find the recycling banks that are most convenient for you please visit the Recycle Now website and enter your postcode - see the external links section below.
+To find the recycling banks that are most convenient for you please visit the Recycle Now website (external link) and enter your postcode.

 Please note that Haringey Council is offering all residents a recycling collection from their home through either green box collections, communal recycling facilities, or clear sack collections.
 If you do not currently have a collection from your home or if you are not sure whether a service is currently available to you please contact the Veolia Haringey Contact Centre: